Associate in Arts Degree

 Electives

-Required: 27 credits in courses numbered 100 or above.
+Required: 27 credits in courses numbered 100 or above to achieve a total of 60 credits.

 Art Concentration: Required Courses